wilmouths/RGBLed/README.md

 #include <RGBLed.h>
 ```

-+ Create an object, this object takes one parameter which corressponds to the analgo pins are connected to on the Arduino.
++ Create an object, this object takes one parameter which corressponds to the analog pins are connected to on the Arduino.
 ```cpp
 RGBLed led(RED_PIN, GREEN_PIN, BLUE_PIN, COMMON_ANODE or COMMON_CATHODE);
 ```